 Nearby is Aquatic Park, the best swimming beach in San Francisco.
-If you don’t want to swim you can sit on cement bleachers and enjoy the amazing views or walk all the way out to the end of the pier.
+If you don’t want to swim, you can sit on cement bleachers and enjoy the fantastic views or walk out to the end of the pier.

-Often overlooked by tourists art galleries that dot the Wharf.
+They are often overlooked by tourist art galleries that dot the Wharf.
 They showcase some of the best, cutting edge contemporary artists in the U.S. and are all free to enter.